-The Remunerations Committee pursues, in its remunerations policy, to promote the convergence of the interests of Directors, other Corporate Bodies and Managers with the interests of the Company, namely shareholder value creation and real growth of the Company, privileging here a long term perspective.
+The Remunerations Committee pursues, in its remunerations policy, to promote the convergence of the interests of Directors, other Corporate Bodies and Managers with the interests of the Company, namely shareholder value creation and real growth of the Company, privileging here a long-term perspective.

-Pursuing this aspiration, and accordingly to the policy adopted in previous years, the Committee structured the integrant components of the income of the Board of Directors in order to reward their performance, discouraging however excessive riskstaking.
+Pursuing this aspiration, and according to the policy adopted in previous years, the Committee structured the integrant components of the income of the Board of Directors in order to reward their performance, discouraging, however, excessive risk-taking.
 This way, it is intended to promote a high-level sustained growth.

-Finally, it is relevant to say that is determinant in this Committee's mission the economic position of the Company as well the general market practices for similar situations.
+Finally, it is relevant to say that it is determinant in this Committee's mission the economic position of the Company as well the general market practices for similar situations.

-Specifying the general policy herein stated, we hereby present to the shareholders the principals informants observed by this Committee in the definition of the remunerations:
+Specifying the general policy herein stated, we hereby present to the shareholders the principal informants observed by this Committee in the definition of the remunerations:

-a) Interests alignment between the Management and Supervisory Bodies and the Company - Performance evaluation In the decision of the remuneration of each member of the Board of Directors, shall be taken into account, for each single member, the functions performed by individual members, the complexity of his duties, the responsibilities that are, in fact, attributed to him, the time dedicated and the added value the result of his work brings to the Company.
+a) Interests alignment between the Management and Supervisory Bodies and the Company - performance evaluation In the decision of the remuneration of each member of the Board of Directors, it shall be taken into account, for each single member, the functions performed by individual members, the complexity of his/her duties, the responsibilities that are, in fact, attributed to him/her, the time dedicated and the added value that the result of his/her work brings to the Company.